25 Best Things to Do in Sequoia & Kings Canyon National Park

 Typically speaking, most people don’t see the Hotel Creek Trail as a sunset hike, but in my opinion, sunset is the best way to go!

-I say this because the Cedar Grove Overlook, which is the end of the Hotel Creek Trail, is an expansive west-facing viewpoint that looks out of Kings Canyon directly toward sunset!
+I say this because the Cedar Grove Overlook, which is the end of the Hotel Creek Trail, is an expansive west-facing viewpoint that looks out of Kings Canyon directly toward the sunset!

-AllTrails: Hotel Creek Trail
+Read My Separate Post: Hotel Creek Trail

 Cedar Grove Overlook